 M13.
-MIDWIFERY SERVICES preparation of a mater

-1. MBS ITEMS FOR PARTICIPATING MIDWIVES

-- (a) the patient is not an admitted patient of a hospital; and - (b) the participating midwife undertakes a comprehensive assessment of the patient; and - (c) the participating midwife develops a written maternity care plan that contains: - · outcomes of the assessment; and - · details of agreed expectations for care during pregnancy, labour and delivery; and - · details of any health problems or care needs; and - · details of collaborative arrangements that apply for the patient; and - \cdot details of any medication taken by the patient during the pregnancy, and any additional medication that may be required by the patient; and - details of any referrals or requests for pathology services or diagnostic imaging services for the patient during the pregnancy, and any additional referrals or requests that may be required for the patient; and - (d) the maternity care plan is explained and agreed with the patient; and - (e) the fee does not include any amount for the management of the labour and delivery.
+MIDWIFERY SERVICES 1.
+MBS ITEMS FOR PARTICIPATING MIDWIVES details of any medication taken by the patient during the pregnancy, and any additional medication that may be required by the patient; and details of any referrals or requests for pathology services or diagnostic imaging services for the patient during the pregnancy, and any additional referrals or requests that may be required for the patient: and (d) the maternity care plan is explained and agreed with the patient; and (e) the fee does not include any amount for the management of the labour and delivery.
 (Includes any antenatal attendance provided on the same occasion).
 Payable once only for any pregnancy.

-Fee: \$324.10 Benefit: 85% = \$275.50 Extended Medicare Safety Net Cap: \$54.10

-Management of confinement for up to 12 hours, including delivery (if undertaken), if:

-- (a) the patient is an admitted patient of a hospital; and - (b) the attendance is by a participating midwife who: - (i) provided the patient's antenatal care; or - (ii) is a member of a practice that provided the patient's antenatal care.

-(Includes all attendances related to the confinement by the participating midwife)
+(See para MN.13.16 of explanatory notes to this Category) Fee: \$324.10 Benefit: 85% = \$275.50Extended Medicare Safety Net Cap: \$54.95 Management of confinement for up to 12 hours, including delivery (if undertaken), if: (a) the patient is an admitted patient of a hospital; and (b) the attendance is by a participating midwife who: (i) provided the patient's antenatal care; or (ii) is a member of a practice that provided the patient's antenatal care.
+(Includes all attendances related to the confinement by the participating midwife) Payable once only for any pregnancy (See para MN.13.16 of explanatory notes to this Category) Fee: \$765.35 Benefit: 75% = \$574.05 82120 Extended Medicare Safety Net Cap: \$500.00 Management of confinement, including delivery (if undertaken) when care is transferred from 1 participating midwife to another participating midwife (the second participating midwife), if: (a) the patient is an admitted patient of a hospital; and (b) the patient's confinement is for longer than 12 hours; (c) the second participating midwife: (i) has provided the patient's antenatal care; or 82125